plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ## PV Releaser Controller

-For Releaser to be able to make PVs claimed by Provisioner `Available` after PVC is gone - Releaser and Provisioner must share the same Controller ID.
+For Releaser to be able to make PVs claimed by Provisioner `Available` after PVC is gone - Provisioner must be using Storage Class associated with a Releaser.

 ### Associate

-Once `Released` - PVs doesn't have any indication that they were once associated with a PVC that had association with this Controller ID.
-To establish this relation - we must catch it while PVC still exists and mark it with our label.
-If Releaser was down the whole time PVC existed - PV could never be associated making it now orphaned and it will stay as `Released` - Releaser can't know it have to make it `Available`.

-Releaser listens for PV creations/updates.
-The following conditions must be met for a PV to be associated with a Releaser:

-- PV doesn't already have `metadata.labels."reclaimable-pv-releaser.kubernetes.io/managed-by"` association.
-- `spec.claimRef` must refer to a PVC that either has `metadata.labels."dynamic-pvc-provisioner.kubernetes.io/managed-by"` or `reclaimable-pv-releaser.kubernetes.io/managed-by` set to this Controller ID.
-If both labels are set - both should point to this Controller ID.
-- `--disable-automatic-association` must be `false`.

-To establish association Releaser will set itself to `metadata.labels."reclaimable-pv-releaser.kubernetes.io/managed-by"` on this PV.
+Releaser listens for Storage Classes and remembers these that are annotated with `metadata.annotations."reclaimable-pv-releaser.kubernetes.io/controller-id"` pointing to this `-controller-id`.
+Any PV that is using Storage Class with that annotation is considered associated.

 ### Release

 Releaser watches for PVs to be released.
 The following conditions must be met for a PV to be made `Available`:

-- `metadata.labels."reclaimable-pv-releaser.kubernetes.io/managed-by"` must be set to this Controller ID.
+- `metadata.annotations."reclaimable-pv-releaser.kubernetes.io/controller-id"` on Storage Class must be set to this Controller ID.
 - `status.phase` must be `Released`.

 If these conditions are met, Releaser will set `spec.claimRef` to `null`.
 That will make Kubernetes eventually to mark `status.phase` of this PV as `Available` - making other PVCs able to reclaim this PV.
-Releaser will also delete `metadata.labels."reclaimable-pv-releaser.kubernetes.io/managed-by"` to remove association - the next PVC might be managed by something else.

 ### Usage